mra-ruiz/docs/docs/getting-started/first-service.md

     ```

     ??? question "Why did I pass in `revision-name`?"
-        Note the name "world" which you passed in as "revision-name," naming your `Revisions` will help you to more easily identify them, but don't worry, you'll learn more about `Revisions` later.
+        Note the name "world" which you passed in as "revision-name," naming your `Revisions` will help you to more easily identify them

 === "YAML"
-    1. Copy the following YAML into a file named `hello.yaml`:
+    1. Create a new file, `service.yaml` and copy the following service definition into the file.

         ``` yaml
         apiVersion: serving.knative.dev/v1